-In November 2016, SRD received a cease and desist order ("Order") from the Charlton alternate zoning enforcement officer, alleging that two stormwater detention basins on SRD's property in Charlton existed in violation of Charlton zoning requirements.
+In November 2016, SRD received a cease and desist order ("Order") from the Charlton alternate zoning enforcement officer, alleging that two storm water detention basins on SRD's property in Charlton existed in violation of Charlton zoning requirements.
 SRD appealed the Order to the Charlton Zoning Board of Appeals, which upheld the Order.
-In June 2017, SRD appealed the Charlton Zoning Board of Appeals decision to the Massachusetts Land Court.
-We believe a loss is probable and have recorded an accrual of \$1.2 million as of March 31, 2018, which constitutes our best estimate of the potential loss associated with Charlton's claim against us.
-This was recorded as part of the Southbridge Landfill closure charge in the three months ended March 31, 2018.
+In June 2018, the Massachusetts Land Court approved a settlement reached between SRD and Charlton resolving all issues associated with the Order.
+Based on this settlement with Charlton, we will pay a total of \$0.9 million in cash, and will provide ancillary services to Charlton over the next five (5) years for a total of cash and services of approximately \$1,2 million.
+This matter is now resolved.
+We will make payment of the cash portion of this settlement by the end of August 2018.
+We have recorded a reserve of \$1.2 million as of June 30, 2018, which is recorded as part of the Southbridge Landfill closure charge in the six months ended June 30, 2018.

 In August 2016, we filed a complaint against Steadfast Insurance Company ("Steadfast") in the Superior Court of Suffolk County, Massachusetts (the "Court"), alleging among other things, that Steadfast breached its Pollution Liability Policy ("Policy") purchased by us in April 2015, by refusing to acknowledge coverage under the Policy, and refusing to cover any of the costs and liabilities incurred by us as described above as well as costs and liabilities that we may incur in the future.
 Steadfast filed an answer and counterclaim in September 2016, denying that it has any obligations to us under the Policy, and seeking a declaratory judgment of Steadfast's obligations under the Policy.
-We are in the discovery phase of this litigation.
-Steadfast has filed a Motion to Dismiss (the "Motion") our litigation against it, and we filed our response on July 11, 2017.
+Steadfast filed a Motion to Dismiss (the "Motion") our litigation against it, and we filed our response on July 11, 2017.
 On September 7, 2017, the Court denied the Motion.
+On July 17, 2018, we reached an agreement with Steadfast settling this litigation (the "Settlement").
+Pursuant to the Settlement, Steadfast agreed to partially reimburse us for direct costs incurred or to be incurred by us under the ACO, as well as for substantial investigative costs associated with our efforts to ascertain the source of contaminants and other costs related to the Charlton 21E Obligations.
+Additionally, the Settlement payment is intended to reimburse us for all costs and liabilities arising out of the Litigation.
+Steadfast's payment to us will be \$10.0 million.
+The Settlement is subject to the finalization of an agreement detailing the terms of the Settlement, including appropriate releases of Steadfast, and is subject to Court approval.